New Feature Preview: Aggregation API for v3.2

 When users visit a website with an extensive range of products and product categories, search filters need to go beyond basic criteria such as simple text search or limited filters such as category or brand.

 In this example, we have Maison, a website selling furniture online.
-With the Aggregations API, they're able to offer a front-end UX with faceted search filters in for their online product catalog:
+With the Aggregation API, they're able to offer a front-end UX with faceted search filters in for their online product catalog:

 - A user visits Maison as they want to buy a new sofa